myths about alcohol - man drinking hangover on couch

 The myths, the science and the truth

-In a country where a significant percentage of the population consumes alcohol (the NIAAA estimates that around 55% of adults drink alcohol regularly), it’s virtually impossible to grow up in the United States and not hear any myths about alcohol.
-Here are eight myths about alcohol and the real facts to dispel those myths:
+In a country where a significant percentage of the population consumes alcohol (According to Gallup, 62% of adults drink regularly), it’s virtually impossible to grow up in the United States and not hear any myths about alcohol.
+Here are 8 myths about alcohol and the facts that prove them wrong:

 Myth # 1: Occasional binge drinking is okay.